Rolls-Royce Merlin: Production engines

 The Merlin II and III series were the first main production versions of the engine.
 The Merlin III was the first version to incorporate a "universal" propeller shaft, allowing either de Havilland or Rotol manufactured propellers to be used.

 The first major version to incorporate changes brought about through experience in operational service was the XX, which was designed to run on 100-octane fuel.
 This fuel allowed higher manifold pressures, which were achieved by increasing the boost from the centrifugal supercharger.
 The Merlin XX also utilised the two-speed superchargers designed by Rolls-Royce, resulting in increased power at higher altitudes than previous versions.
 Another improvement, introduced with the Merlin X, was the use of a 70%–30% water-glycol coolant mix rather than the 100% glycol of the earlier versions.
 This substantially improved engine life and reliability, removed the fire hazard of the flammable ethylene glycol, and reduced the oil leaks that had been a problem with the early Merlin I, II and III series.

 The process of improvement continued, with later versions running on higher octane ratings, delivering more power.
 Fundamental design changes were also made to all key components, again increasing the engine's life and reliability.
 By the end of the war the "little" engine was delivering over 1,600 hp in common versions, and as much as 2,030 hp in the Merlin 130/131 versions specifically designed for the de Havilland Hornet.
-Ultimately, during tests conducted by Rolls-Royce at Derby, an RM.17.SM (the high altitude version of the Merlin 100-Series) achieved 2,640 hp at 36 lb boost (103"Hg) on 150-octane fuel with water injection.
+Ultimately, during tests conducted by Rolls-Royce at Derby, an RM17SM (an improved version of the RM14SM 'low altitude' Merlin 100-Series with larger diameter supercharger rotors and different valve timing) achieved 2,640 hp at 36 lb boost (103"Hg) on 150-octane fuel with water injection.